 6.2.
-Purging
+Deleting instances from the Index: Purging

 It is equally possible to remove an entity or all entities of a given type from a Lucene index without the need to physically remove them from the database.
 This operation is named purging and is also done through the FullTextSession.